Iceball457/Mythweaver/Healing Kit.md

   - Consumable
 price: "20"
 ---
 Healing kits come in several varieties for different kinds of wounds.
-Each healing kit is specialized for a certain damage type, and can be spend to recover up to `2d6` damage of that type.
+Each healing kit is specialized for a certain damage type, and can be spent to recover up to `2d4` damage of that type.

-Healing kit contents can also be used separately, if needed for other purposes.
+Healing kit contents can also be separated, if the components are needed for other purposes.

 |Kit Type|Contents|
 |---|---|